-It was established by the Oklahoma state as a charitable trust in 1972, however, the corporate had serviced federal Direct and Federal Family Education Loans (FFEL) for over one hundred thirty thousand students borrowers across the country and even it may be your servicer based on the location you're in.
+It was established by the Oklahoma state as a charitable trust in 1972, however, they have been involved in servicing Federal Direct and Federal Family Education Loans (FFEL) for over one hundred and thirty thousand students borrowers across the country and even it may be your servicer based on the location you're in.

 What are the OSLA activities?

-Even though the major duties performed by OSLA involves servicing of student loan, they are also responsible for doing lots of alternative services for the federal government.
+Even though the major duties performed by OSLA involves servicing of student loan, they are also responsible for performing a number of alternative services for the federal government.

 Helping the borrowers on the discharge and forgiveness of their loans and checking whether or not they qualify for it.

 Helping the borrowers on deferment and forbearance when their loan goes into default

 Providing the students with various income-driven repayment plans which are given by the federal government.

 This servicing company solely provides legitimate and the federal government approved services for Federal student loans.
 These are particularly made for the service of Federal Direct loans and loans disbursed through the Federal Family Education Loan (FFEL) program.

 OSLA services a student loan if the loan is beneath the FFELP that was terminated in 2010.
 The loan could either be a Direct Subsidized, Unsubsidized, Consolidated or PLUS loans.

 Making payments for your OSLA student loan